Approach Considerations

 Serum amylase and lipase levels are typically elevated in persons with acute pancreatitis.
 However, these elevations may only indicate pancreastasis.
 In research studies, amylase or lipase levels at least 3 times above the reference range are generally considered diagnostic of acute pancreatitis.

 Serum amylase determinations are routinely available, but they are not specific for pancreatitis.
 Preferably, the amylase P level should be measured, which is somewhat more specific to pancreatic pathology.
-Elevations can occur in anyone with small intestinal obstruction, mesenteric ischemia, tubo-ovarian disease, renal insufficiency, or macroamylasemia.
+Elevations can occur in patients with small intestinal obstruction, mesenteric ischemia, tubo-ovarian disease, renal insufficiency, or macroamylasemia.
 Rarely, elevations may reflect parotitis.
-The serum half-life of amylase is short, and elevations generally return to reference ranges within a few days.
+The serum half-life of amylase is short, and elevations generally return to the reference ranges within a few days.

-Lipase has a slightly longer half-life and abnormalities may support the diagnosis if a delay occurs between the pain episode and the time the patient seeks medical attention.
+Lipase has a slightly longer half-life and its abnormalities may support the diagnosis if a delay occurs between the pain episode and the time the patient seeks medical attention.
 Elevated lipase levels are more specific to the pancreas than elevated amylase levels.
 Lipase levels remain high for 12 days.
 In patients with chronic pancreatitis (usually caused by alcohol abuse), lipase levels may be elevated in the presence of a normal serum amylase level.

-The level of serum amylase or lipase does not indicate whether the disease is mild, moderate, or severe, and monitoring levels serially during the course of hospitalization does not offer insight into prognosis.
+The level of serum amylase or lipase does not indicate whether the disease is mild, moderate, or severe, and monitoring levels serially during the course of hospitalization does not offer insight into the prognosis.

 Liver-associated enzymes